 (For which there are currently no genetic or screening tests for sire or dam)

-- Cancer: osteosarcoma; histiocytic sarcoma; squamous cell carcinoma of the digit; subungual malignant melanoma; Mast cell tumour and others
+- Cancer: osteosarcoma; histiocytic sarcoma; squamous cell carcinoma of the digit; subungual malignant melanoma; Mast cell tumour; lymphoma

 - Cranial cruciate ligament rupture